iiiw/espanso-package-licenses/README.md

 `ID` is an abbreviation of the [SPDX short identifier](https://spdx.org/licenses/).

-The selection of licenses is based on <https://opensource.org/licenses>.
-They are retrieved from the [SPDX license list data repository](https://github.com/spdx/license-list-data).
+The selection of licenses is based on <https://opensource.org/licenses>, and the licenses are retrieved from the [SPDX license list data repository](https://github.com/spdx/license-list-data).
 Please file an issue, if you need other licenses.

 | Full Name                                       | SPDX Identifier   | ID   | Trigger (Text) | Trigger (Header)  |